einzruff/settings-configs/projectM-audiovisualizer/README.md

 ## Compile libprojectM
 1. First, build and install libprojectM  (or install from brew?, ensure you have brew installed).
    a.
 Download libprojectM zip and extract to folder
    b. cd projectm-master
-	 c. cd projectm-master
 	    mkdir cmake-build
 	    cd cmake-build
 	    cmake -DCMAKE_BUILD_TYPE=Release ..